Happy-Ferret/Trigger-Community/README.md

 #### Types
 ##### PathName
-The first argument passed to `getPath`.
+The first argument passed to `system.path.get`.
 Identifies that you want special path on the system.

 | Enum                                                        |
 |:------------------------------------------------------------|